-While many factors can affect your campaign during execution, oftentimes, you can pinpoint the failure back to some shortcomings in your marketing team.
+While many factors can affect your campaign during execution, you can often pinpoint the failure to shortcomings in your marketing team.

 Just 61% of marketers believe their marketing strategy is effective.

 But realizing you have a team pain point is the first step to solving it.
-Here are five reasons why teams can fail and the red flags to look out for if managing a team — then how to solve them.
+Here are five reasons teams can fail, the red flags to look out for when managing a team, and how to solve them.

 Buyers are 48% more likely to consider solution providers that personalize their marketing to address their specific business issues.

-If marketers fail to define their persona’s pain points accurately, then the campaign will be off to a rocky start.
-Each marketing campaign should revolve around solving an underlying need for the target market — a pain that is real, measurable, and solvable.
-If marketers don't address a particular problem of the persona, then the persona will not form a connection to the brand.
+If marketers fail to accurately define their personas' pain points, the campaign will be off to a rocky start.
+Each marketing campaign should revolve around solving an underlying need for the target market—a real, measurable, and solvable pain.
+If marketers don't address a particular problem of the persona, the persona will not form a connection to the brand.

-So without a pain point identified, the campaign may fall on deaf ears.
+So, without identifying a pain point, the campaign may be ineffective.
 This could lead to low traffic and even lower conversions on campaign materials.

 Before starting a campaign, your marketing team should conduct research to understand buyers in real, not assumed, ways.
-That means interviewing customers, reading research papers, and following buyers on social networks to get a sense of their goals and challenges.
+That means interviewing customers, reading research papers, and following buyers on social networks to understand their goals and challenges.

 Then, solving these problems must be the core focus of the campaign.
 And the solution will drive all the messaging, ad copy, calls-to-action, and follow-up emails.

-First and foremost, if there are not enough senior team members, then consider contracting outside help.
-There are many freelance senior marketers who can come on a campaign to help guide inexperienced team members.
+First and foremost, if there are not enough senior team members, consider contracting outside help.
+Many freelance senior marketers can come on a campaign to help guide inexperienced team members.
 Freelancers can give a fresh view of the campaign, bringing outside experience to the team.
 They can also mentor younger marketers, improving their skills.

 Second, it’s vital to talk about failures regularly.